Elad (Israel) (AFP) -

 For Palestinians, the anniversary of Israel's 1948 declaration of independence marks the Nakba, or 'catastrophe', when more than 700,000 fled or were expelled during the war surrounding Israel's creation.

-Last week, the Gaza Strip's Islamist rulers Hamas threatened Israel with rockets and attacks on synagogues if its security forces carried out further raids on the Al-Aqsa mosque compound.
+Last week, Hamas threatened Israel with rocket fire and attacks on synagogues if its security forces carry out further raids on the Al-Aqsa mosque compound.

 'Whoever has a rifle must have it ready, and whoever does not have a rifle must prepare their knife or their axe,' said Yahya Sinwar, Hamas chief in the Israeli-blockaded Palestinian enclave.